alamaranka/instant_delivery/README.md

 - Since there are no time windows provided in the input data, service times of jobs become irrelevant for the routes, thus ignored.

-- After generating a initial solution by assigning jobs to their closest vehicle, route delivery durations are improved using local search operators.
+- After generating an initial solution by assigning jobs to their closest vehicle, route delivery durations are improved using local search operators.